- Top tier law firm for brain injury work

 - No win no fee funding available

 Sometimes negligence during medical treatment, failure to treat a patient, surgery or inappropriate medication can lead to a patient suffering a brain injury.
-Our dedicated team provides expert help for our clients who have suffered brain injuries; we are entirely focused on delivering a successful outcome for you and your family, enabling security and support for the future.
+Our dedicated team provides expert help for our clients who have suffered brain injuries; we are entirely focused on delivering a successful outcome for you and your family, enabling security and support for the future and to throw a spotlight on vital patient safety lessons for medical institutions, avoiding further instances of substandard care.

 A brain injury may be nothing to do with the initial medical treatment that caused it, but can have a devastating impact – affecting a patient’s ability to communicate and turning their life upside down.